Skip to content

 brew install --cask claude-code

-# Note: Homebrew installs do not auto-update; updates must be run manually
+# Note: Homebrew installs do not auto-update; update manually

 # Update command: brew upgrade claude-code